SupattraTang/portfolio/README.md

 ## About me 👋

+## About me 👋

 My name is Supattra or Pat.
 I believe that working as a Quality Assurance Engineer is my passion.
 It's similar to playing a game of identifying faults.
 Tester passion will stick their nose into any situation!

+As a professional quality assurance engineer, I have experience designing and testing software development.
+I especially enjoy creating test plans, designing test coverage, and executing tests to guarantee that the entire system was executed.